Akira-13/akira-13.github.io/content/writeups/htb-rsa-is-easy.md

 p = 8413387656561188778435613942028835678781206299389177514340760123063579360223360470566083306606450007991287094526418200038784207648097820069671213638771543
 q = 12040644312371555810530782070969893153760288255333349208608058511112776958879208815174991008199408527954332776642365069284747758115478414463195873149420483
 ```
-It's still solvable without factordb, but knowing them straightaway makes things a bit easeir easier.
+It's still solvable without factordb, but knowing them straightaway makes things a bit easier.
 All I need to do now is find `z`.

 {{< katex >}}
 Let's say the last expression of the output is `l`.